Aeneas Shaw

 In 1793, he helped prepare the site for the new capital at York.
 In 1796, he was appointed lieutenant for York County.
 In 1811, as tensions increased between Britain and the United States, Shaw became a major general in the Canadian Militia, being responsible for training new recruits.
 However, colonial legislation only required militia recruits to train for three days a month.
 Shaw's troops did not perform well during the battle of York during the War of 1812.
 He died at York in 1814.

+Shaw would marry two women: first a woman named Ann Gosline (whom together had 10 children) and the second was named Margaret Hickman.

-Shaw's daughter, Sophia, is said to have been engaged to Major-General Sir Isaac Brock, who died at the Battle of Queenston Heights in 1812.
+One of the children of Shaw, his daughter, Sophia, is said to have been engaged to Major-General Sir Isaac Brock, who died at the Battle of Queenston Heights in 1812.